Learning Farsi Online

 One of the most important traditions of Tirgan is the throwing of water, which symbolizes the power and importance of this life-giving element.
 Eating particular foods, such as Shirin polo (sweet rice with saffron and raisins) and Faloodeh (a dessert made with frozen noodles and rosewater), is also traditional.

-Esfandegan is an ancient Iranian festival celebrated on the 30th day of Esfand, the last month of the Persian calendar, which usually falls on or around March 20th.
-The festival is named after Esfand, the Persian word for the herb known as Wild Rue.
+Esfandegan is an ancient Iranian festival celebrated on the 5th day of Esfand, the last month of the Persian calendar, which usually falls on or around March 20th.
+It is a day to celebrate the Earth and women.
+Ancient Iranian people gave valuable gifts to girls and women.
+They celebrated the Earth in this day because it benefits all human beings generously.

 The Festival of Waiting for Nowruz

 Sadeh is one of the Persian events celebrated on the 10th day of Bahman, the eleventh month of the Persian calendar, which usually falls on or around January 30th.
-The festival is named after the Persian word for “hundred,” which symbolizes the number of days left until the Persian New Year (Nowruz).
+In this festival you can find some traditions like Naqqali which is reciting the poetry of Ferdowsi the creator of Shahnameh and performing epic scenes.

-Sadeh is a fire festival that celebrates the creation of fire and the triumph of light over darkness.
+Sadeh is a fire festival that celebrates the creation of fire and its importance in warming cold days of winters.
 In ancient times, people would light bonfires and gather around them to ward off the cold and darkness of winter.
-It was also believed that the smoke from the fire had purifying properties and could be used to ward off evil spirits.

 Complementary Facts about Persian Festivals